-If you are domiciled in the UK and obliged to send a tax return, make sure that you know the process and are mindful of the deadlines.
-You should also maintain accurate records of employment-related documents as they will be needed for filing your tax return properly.
-The tax return is sent after the end of the tax year.
+If you are domiciled in the UK and obliged to send a return, make sure that you know the process and are mindful of the deadlines.
+You should also maintain accurate records of employment-related documents as they will be needed for filing your return properly.
+It is sent after the end of the taxation year.
 After that, the HMRC calculates your payable tax based on what you have reported.
-This process involves online registration and utilization of HMRC online services.
+This process involves online registration and utilisation of HMRC online services.

-Visit https://www.gov.uk/log-in-file-self-assessment-tax-return to set up your online account.
-Select your form according to the type of your employment.
+Visit https://www.gov.uk to set up your online account.
+Select your form according to the type of employment.
 You will receive an activation code after your registration.